openSUSE/suseviclient/README.md

 Features
 --------

-+VM creation and provisioning from
+*VM creation and provisioning from

 	* ISO
 	* VMDK
 	* SUSE Studio
 	* PXE

-+Cloning
+*Cloning

-+Snapshotting
+*Snapshotting

-+Virtual network management
+*Virtual network management

-+VM control through VNC
+*VM control through VNC

-+Exporting to VMware Workstation/Player
+*Exporting to VMware Workstation/Player

 How does it work?
 -----------------